terraform-aws-modules/terraform-aws-dms/examples/serverless/README.md

-# Complete AWS DMS Example
+# Serverless AWS DMS Example

 Configuration in this directory creates: